 Canva is the holy grail for bloggers.
 I use it multiple times a week to create all of my social media images!
 I create pins weekly for my blog posts, which contributes to 90% of my blog post traffic!
-(Thanks to the strategies I learned in this course here!) and I create all of my featured images for blog posts (which I share to twitter) and posts for my Instagram as well!

 Sharing your blog posts is important to boost your traffic and one way to increase your click-through rate is with images!

-And I have to say, I LOVE IT!
+I upgraded a while ago, and I have to say, I LOVE IT!
 The main features I use with Canva Pro are access to more images and the resizing feature.

 This has cut a lot of time out of my creation of images.
 I don’t have to create an entirely new template for each platform, I can just use the resize tool.

 And I don’t have to pay for a photo subscription site (which can get pretty pricy!) because Canva has so many images available on their pro plan!

 So if you’re looking to up your Pinterest game and make great-looking graphics, Canva Pro is the way to go!

 5. COME UP WITH A TON OF BLOG POST IDEAS

 This is one of those things that you *technically* could start writing without, but it would help to have handy.
 Having a ton of blog post ideas is crucial to the success of a blog because if you don’t have ideas, you can’t post!